polucio/101Labs-Networking/README.md

 4. **[Lab 4: NTP](NTP-Lab/)** - Configure an NTP server and client to synchronize time across devices.
 5. **[Lab 5: DHCP Troubleshooting](DHCP-Lab)** - Configure a DHCP server, troubleshoot IP conflicts, and verify network connectivity across devices.
 6. **[Lab 6: TCP Analysis](TCP-Lab/)** - Use Telnet to connect to a public server, analyze TCP traffic with Wireshark, and troubleshoot connection issues.
+7. **[Lab 7: UDP](UDP-Lab/)** - Learn how to capture and analyze UDP packets using Wireshark and understand their role in protocols like DNS.

 ---